You could be eligible for up to $3,345 per month In SSDI Benefits

 If a Social Security disability applicant dies while waiting to be approved for benefits, it may be possible for a family member to continue the claim and receive any benefits owed.

-If your adult child is disabled and can't do any significant amount work, he or she may be able to collect Social Security child benefits or SSI disability benefits.
+If your adult child is disabled and can't do any significant amount work, they may be able to collect Social Security child benefits or SSI disability benefits.

 My husband of 35 years died at age 65.
 He was collecting Social Security.
 I'm 58, so I'm not eligible for retirement yet, but I can no longer work due to a bad hip and back problems.
 Can I get disabled widow's benefits?